 Vodka – A Projection Screen for Marketing

 For the Freimeisterkollektiv vodka is cultural history and a reflection of the history of technology at the same time.
-Today vodka usually focuses on aspects of consumer culture: as an industrial spirits with no taste or identity, vodka is the inanimate projection surface for marketing and lifestyle.
-A sensory indistinguishable content is set as conspicuously packaged in scene.
-All attributed attributes are extrinsic and have little to do with the content of the vodka bottle.
+Today vodka usually focuses on aspects of consumer culture: as an industrial spirit with no taste or identity, vodka is the inanimate projection surface for marketing and lifestyle.
+A sensory indistinguishable content is set in scene as conspicuously packaged.
+All its attributes are extrinsic and have little to do with the content of the vodka bottle.

-In the nightlife, the vodka bottle is the trophy for those celebrating their successful functioning in capitalist competition.
+In the nightlife scene the vodka bottle is the trophy for those celebrating their success in capitalist competition.
 Like a trophy, the lavishly decorated bottles in the international nightclubs are presented to the winners of our company.
 An amazing cultural change for a spirit that has been seen in the West for decades as a cheap consolation for the dreary, gray Soviet everyday life.

 Cultural History vs. History of Technology

 There is a legal prescription that defines this drink.
 However, this legal definition clearly shows the influence of lobbying associations and industry representatives.
 Compromises and spongy formulations in terms of aromatization and sugar or glycerine content appear to be intentional.
 Even the so-called “vodka war”, which raged for years within the EU, could contribute little to improving quality through a revised, legal product definition.